The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-retrieve-vcf.md

    * Once you locate the `sample_name.vcf.gz` file, click on the checkbox next to the file name to select it.

 2. **Download the File:**
-   * With the file selected, click on the **"Download"** button.
+   * With the file selected, click on the **Download** button.
 The file will begin downloading to your local machine.